DigitalVS/GAD/README.md

 _Memory dump window_ shows hexadecimal memory view with eight bytes in a row.
 For changing dump address use `M` command and for scrolling use up (`↑`) and down (`↓`) arrows.

 _Command line_ is used to submit commands with parameters.
 It's hidden while key shortcut command mode is active.
-Switching to command line input mode can be done by pressing `I` key.
+Switching to command line input mode can be done by pressing `I` key (`I` stands for Input).
 Exiting the command line input mode is done by executing `X` command (type X and press ENTER).

 Bottom screen line is _Messages area_.
-This is the line where some commands display their output information and where error messages are displayed.
+This is the line where commands display status information and error messages.

-## Program messages
+## Program Messages

 GAD has few commonly used messages which have the same meaning where ever they may be issued.
 Those are:
 - `WHAT?` message is displayed when number of command parameters is wrong.